 If this isn’t available to you, you can always make your own sausage.
 There are a few recipes for sweet Italian chicken sausage online, but I also love to make this with the recipe for Sausage Balls from my cookbook.
 You can find these on page 53.
 Skip the ball-making step and just mix the meat and spices together.

-Basically this recipe has been on my menu a ton while I’ve been going through fertility treatments.
+Basically this orecchiette with sausage and broccoli rabe recipe has been on my menu a ton while I’ve been going through fertility treatments.
 I’ve been craving something cozy and comforting, but attempting to not resort to all the junk food.
 I think this recipe is a great balance.
 Plus it cooks all in one dish.

-I think this is what makes it a perfect, migraine-friendly meal for high pain days.
+I think this is what makes it a perfect meal for high pain days.
 You don’t have to think about much with this one, the portions can be adjusted, and you can even pre-cook the sausage and freeze it if that’s easier for you.

 - 8-10 oz orecchiette pasta